 - Here We Go: Pitchers that you are probably starting in most formats but have some level of risk to them.

-- Feeling Lucky: Pitchers available in less than 25% of leagues that are risky, but viable in deeper formats.
+- Feeling Lucky: Pitchers that are available in less than 25% of leagues that are risky but viable in deeper formats.

 - Desperate Measures: Pitchers you shouldn’t use unless you have no other choice.

 These are projected two-start pitchers and are subject to change.